George Grant Blaisdell

 George Blaisdell (June 5, 1895 – October 4, 1978) was an American inventor known for creating the Zippo lighter, based on an Austrian lighter in 1933.
 In the 1940s, George bought buildings that could create a factory that could make the Zippo lighter.

-Childhood and Education
+Childhood and education

 Blaisdell quit school in grade 5, leading his father to send the inventor to a military academy.
 Blaisdell attended the academy until his sudden dismissal three years later.
 Thus, Blaisdell only attended school until grade 8.
 Thereafter, he worked for his family company, the Blaisdell Machinery Company.

+Family link in advertising

+Zippo advertisements of the day commonly had the initials PCB or SGB engraved on illustrations of Zippo Lighters.
+These initials were an homage to George's Parents, Philo C Blaisdell and Sarah Grant Blaisdell.

 Death

 George died on October 4, 1978, in Miami Beach, Florida at the age of 83.
 After his death, his daughters Sarah B. Dorn and Harriet B. Wick took control of the company.